ardeshirj/ol/README.md

 ```

 ## Test
-The tests has been written in `rspec` and you can find it at `spec/requests/businesses_spec.rb`.
+The tests has been written in `rspec` and you can find the request tests at `spec/requests/businesses_spec.rb`.
 ```shell
 # Setup test db
 rake db:setup test